 Kitain Temple’s History

-We introduce representative buildings of Kitain with the long history for 1200 years.
+We introduce representative buildings of Kitain Temple with a long history of 1200 years.

-The history of Kitain is thought to have begun when the monk Ennin founded Muryoju Temple in 830 A.D.
+The history of Kitain Temple is thought to have begun when the monk Ennin founded Muryojuji Temple in 830 under the orders of Emperor Junna.
 Muryoju is another name for the Amitabha Buddha (Buddha of infinite light and immeasurable life), the principal image of Kitain Temple.
 The official name is Seiyasan Muryojuji Kitain Temple.
 There was a time when Muryojuji Temple had three parts: Kitain Temple (the northern temple), Nakain Temple (the middle temple), and Minaminoin Temple (the southern temple).

 Buildings and cultural heritage